gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 upper tolerance levels of the subjects before and after treatment.
 But maybe the treatments impact that relationship?
 We can use our indicator approach to see if the treatments provide a shift to higher tolerances after accounting for the relationship between the two measurements^[Models like this with a categorical variable and quantitative variable are often called *ANCOVA* or *analysis of covariance* models but really are just versions of our linear models we've been using throughout this material.].
-The scatterplot of the results in Figure \@ref(fig:Figure8-21) shows some variation in the slopes and the intercepts for the groups although the variation in intercepts seems more prominent than differences in slopes.
+The scatterplot^[Note that we employed some specific options in the ``legend`` option to get the legend to fit on this scatterplot better.
+Usually you can avoid this but the ``coords`` option defined a location and the ``columns`` option made it a two column legend.] of the results in Figure \@ref(fig:Figure8-21) shows some variation in the slopes and the intercepts for the groups although the variation in intercepts seems more prominent than differences in slopes.

 (ref:fig8-21) Scatterplot of post-treatment decibel tolerance (du2) vs pre-treatment tolerance (du1) by treatment level (4 groups).